Despite what many people believe, distillation does not actually produce

 At the top of the column, all components with a boiling point equal to or less than the temperature at that point will be present.
 This means that by careful control of the temperature at the top of your column you are able to produce extremely pure product.
 The temperature is controlled by a combination of the heat input and the speed and temperature of your cooling water through the amount of reflux created.
 You will notice during use that by reducing the flow of your cooling water slightly, the temperature may not change however the speed at which you remove the distillate will increase.
 The result is a less pure distillate.

 Because all of these different boiling points take up some space in the length of your column, it is much more difficult, or even impossible, to use a short column and truly obtain proper reflux and separation.
 This results in lowered purity of your distillate.
 For this reason it is very important that your column be of sufficient length in order to produce a pure product.
-The Essential Extractor Pot Still Head is not of sufficient length for use as a reflux unit.
+The still Pot Still Head is not of sufficient length for use as a reflux unit.